reductive-group/reductive-group.github.io/_posts/2026-03-13-Weak-vowel.md

 | Europe | yuur·**ə**p |
 | Nashville | nash·v**i**l |

-Note that in some cases the correct spelling of the weak vowel depends on the placement of a syllable boundary.
-When deciding how to spell a word with a weak vowel, first place the syllable boundary to decide whether the weak vowel is represented with ə or i, and then decide if the vowel should actually be a weak vowel.
+Note that in some cases the correct spelling of the weak vowel depends on the placement of a [syllable boundary]({% post_url 2026-02-28-Syllables %}).
+When deciding how to spell a word with a weak vowel, first place the syllable boundary to decide whether the weak vowel is represented with ə or i, and then decide if the vowel should actually be a weak vowel or something else.

 [Home](/)